 Crop failures are always a risk in farming due to the myriad of environmental factors out of our control.
 Of course the loss is always disappointing.
 We try to balance these risks by planting a wide variety of crops where some do well in certain conditions and others thrive in different conditions.
 For example, the celeriac (celery root) are looking awesome this year, so we can look forward to a bountiful crop of that culinary treasure.
 So on with the good news…

 Finally with the grace of this sun and dry weather we were able to get into the fields last week and get some serious work done.
 The fields were looking a little ratty there for a couple weeks, but since things have dried out Derek has been spending every waking moment on the tractor cleaning things up and doing ground prep for our Fall crops.
-We accomplished some much needed transplanting last week and seeded many of our Fall greens over the weekend.
-We plan to put row cover over the the seedings to prevent insect damage and speed the growth of the greens, asian turnips and radishes.
+We accomplished some much-needed transplanting last week and seeded many of our Fall greens over the weekend.
+We plan to put row cover over the seedlings to prevent insect damage and speed the growth of the greens, Asian turnips and radishes.
 With the summer speeding by, those tasty treats should be here before you can say “yum”.
-In the mean time make some potato leek soup!
+In the meantime make some potato leek soup!